Air Conditioning FAQs

 Regular servicing and maintenance keep your unit running at maximum efficiency, significantly extends the lifetime of a unit and reduces operating costs.
 In addition, routine maintenance will ensure that the unit qualifies for the full warranty of up to ten years rather than just the standard manufacturer’s one year warranty.

-We are happy to quote for servicing your systems even if we did not originally provide the installation.
+We are happy to quote for servicing your systems despite not originally installing the unit.
 Please call our service department who can provide an estimate.

 After we have installed your system, we can offer a full range of backup services ranging from simple telephone support to regular on-site maintenance programs.
 We will service and repair your equipment for as long as you want regardless of whether it is still under warranty or not.